Probate (Jersey)

 executor nominate;

-the executor specially appointed by the executor as such, and the guardian of
+appointed by the executor as such, and the guardian of the executor;

 “grant” means a grant of probate or administration;